boazbk/tcs/lec_00_0_preface.md

 This is a textbook for an undergraduate introductory course on Theoretical Computer Science.
-The educational goals of this course are to convey the following:
+The educational goals of this book are to convey the following:

 * That computation arises in a variety of natural and human-made systems, and not only in modern silicon-based computers.